LOWER SCHOOL TECHNOLOGY

 1st graders use technology daily in a variety of stations by:

-- Using Desktop Computers or iPads, they select articles on Digital ReadWorks and respond to comprehension and vocabulary questions,
+Using desktop computers or iPads, students select articles on Digital ReadWorks and respond to comprehension and vocabulary questions,

-- Using their iPads, they create stories using the Educreations application,
+Using iPads, students create stories using the Educreations application,

-- Using Desktop Computers, the students use xtramath.org to increase their speed drill times,
+Using desktop computers, students use Xtramath.org to increase their speed drill times,

-- Using their iPads, they learn to code on the Kodables application where they help the Fuzz Family get to where they need to go in the program.
-It is an excellent problem solving and critical thinking activity that the kids love.
+Using iPads, students learn to code on the Kodables application where they help the Fuzz Family get to where they need to go in the program.
+It is an excellent problem-solving and critical thinking activity the students love.

 2nd Grade uses technology for daily enrichment with an introduction to research skills:

-- Using videos and virtual tours, the Colonial Village becomes more realistic.
+Using videos and virtual tours, the colonial village becomes more realistic to students.

 3rd graders use technology for daily enrichment and special projects:

-- Desktop computers are used to implement more fact practice time within the the classroom setting using xtramath,
+Using desktop computers, students implement more fact practice time within the the classroom setting using Xtramath,

 4th graders are challenged to complete an entire state project working independently at school:

-- Using a Chromebook, they conducted research about their state by using a search engine and assessing the value of the results that were returned,
+Using a Chromebook, students conducted research about their state by using a search engine and assessing the value of the results that were returned,

-- Using critical thinking they reviewed the information they received, and crafted into persuasive writing,
+Using critical thinking skills, students reviewed the information they had received and crafted it into persuasive writing,

-- Using Microsoft Publisher on Desktop Computers, they created a marketing brochure for their state,
+Using Microsoft Publisher on desktop computers, students created a marketing brochure for their state,

-- Using their creativity, they represented their state at a state fair that provided sample foods, marketing brochures and telling others about their state.
+Using their creativity, students represented their state at a state fair, providing sample foods, creating marketing brochures, and telling others about their states.

-5th grade students work independently on writing assignments & their Christian Hero project:
+5th grade students work independently on writing assignments and their Christian Hero project:

-- Using Chromebooks, students type and print final drafts of writing assignments onto a Google doc.
+Using Chromebooks, students type and print final drafts of writing assignments using Google Docs.

-- Desktop computers are used to remediate and extend math concepts on Eduplace
+Using desktop computers, students remediate and extend math concepts on Eduplace.

 In addition to the regular classroom instruction, students receive foundational training in a weekly technology class.
-Our technology curriculum spirals to build upon the skills taught in the prior years.
-We introduce our youngest students in PreK and Kindergarten to technology through the introduction of a computer workstation, the use of a mouse and basic navigation of a website.
-Fundamental keyboarding skills, word processing and multimedia presentation creation are introduced in first grade.
-Second through fifth grade students expand on these fundamental skills while being introduced to spreadsheets, desktop publishing techniques, digital photography and research strategies.
-Students are exposed to coding early in their academic careers, with opportunities to expand the knowledge each year.
+Our technology curriculum spirals to build upon the skills taught in prior years.
+We introduce our youngest students in Pre-K and kindergarten to technology through the introduction of a computer workstation, the use of a mouse, and basic navigation of a website.
+Fundamental keyboarding skills, word processing, and multimedia presentation creation are introduced in first grade.
+Second through fifth grade students expand on these fundamental skills while being introduced to spreadsheets, desktop publishing techniques, digital photography, and research strategies.
+Students are exposed to coding early in their academic careers with opportunities to expand the knowledge each year.
 Coding clubs are offered to those desiring additional learning.